-The mechanical engineering bachelor of science program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org/.
+The bachelor of science in mechanical engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org/.

 The program offered by the mechanical engineering department of CU Denver can be completed in the afternoon and evening hours to accommodate both working and traditional students.
 The department seeks to graduate a diverse population of students with a bachelor’s degrees who within a few years of graduation are able to:

 - be employed by a diverse group of industries, research laboratories and educational institutions